MatthewJBloom/CoinbasePro/README.md

 - [x] implement ^ in whiteboard.js
 - [x] probably rename the coinbasepro references (maybe CoinbaseProFeed?)
 - [x] implement an EventEmitter with CoinbaseProFeed
-- [x] pass the EventEmitter to Notify so the Notification will "listen" for prices, etc.
+- [x] pass the EventEmitter to Notify so the Notification will "listen" for prices, etc
 - [x] move event listening management outside of notification...
 - [x] "notification manager/router" class that listens for coinbasepro events, checks for active notifications, and can trigger them
 - [ ] make some unit tests 🙃 (the python ones were good, should be easy)